qbicsoftware/mtb-parser-lib/README.md

 ## Changelog

+### v0.2.1
+Installation with ``pip`` failed, because the DESCRIPTION.rst for the module description was not provided in the sdist package.

 ### v0.2
 The first _production-ready_ version of ``mtbparser``, that is also deployed on PyPI.
 Only updated documentation and proper formatting for PyPI deployment.